Engee documentation

 Surfaces

-Let’s build a surface defined by a paraboloid using the surface function.
-First we need to make sure that the data types are correct.
+Let’s construct a surface defined by a paraboloid using the surface function.
+First, you need to make sure that the data types are correct.
 The coordinates in x and y can be either one-dimensional or two-dimensional arrays.
-When transposing the vector y = x', the result type is not an array:
+When transposing the vector `y = x', the result type is not an array.:

-Therefore, it is important to transform the type of the vector y before constructing the surface:
+Therefore, before constructing the surface, it is important to convert the type of the vector y:

 y = vec(collect(x'));